alshdavid/BorrowScript/README.md

 ## Error handling

-At this stage, errors will be return values from tuples
+At this stage, errors will be return values from tuples.
+Will probably support `try`/`catch` in the future.

 ```typescript
 const [ value, error ] = Number.fromString("Not a number")